Sustainability and Innovation BS

 Larissa Milne, MBA (Drexel University).
 Adjunct Assistant Professor.

-Ozlem Ogutveren-Gonul, PhD (Gazi University, Ankara, Turkey).
-Assistant Teaching Professor.
+Ozlem Ogutveren-Gonul, PhD (Gazi University, Ankara, Turkey) Associate Dean of Academic Programs.
+Associate Teaching Professor.
 Entrepreneurship education, Entrepreneurial failure, Entrepreneurial mindset, Ideation, Social capital, Person-job fit, Person-organization fit, Social entrepreneurship.

 Scott Quitel, JD, MBA (Temple University).
 Associate Teaching Professor.
 Novel ecosystems; Ecological impacts of climate change, rising sea level, and saltwater intrusion; Water quality and aquatic ecosystem health; Organic, lightly structured education

-Charles Sacco, MBA (Drexel University) Associate Dean for Strategy and Innovation; Director of the Baiada Institute for Entrepreneurship.
+Charles Sacco, MBA (Drexel University) Vice Dean, Educational Affairs; Director of the Baiada Institute for Entrepreneurship.

 Damian Salas, MBA (Drexel University) Associate Dean for Academic Partnerships.
 Assistant Teaching Professor.
 Strategic Entrepreneurship; Entrepreneurial Growth; Human Capital Management